coverclock/com-diag-obelisk/README.md

 Unlike Hourglass, a.k.a.
 O-1, which is a stratum-1 GPS-disciplined desk clock, and Astrolabe, a.k.a.
-O-2, which is a stratum-0 GPS-disciplined mantel clock with a chip-scale cesium atomic clock, Obelisk is not an NTP server.
-You can find evidence in this repository that I experimented with this.
-But I haven't been able to make the user-space wwvbtool utility precise enough to please the Network Time Protocol.
-It's hard to see why this would be worth the effort.
-If the clock has a network connection, better time sources than WWVB can be had over the internet; if not, both Hourglass and Astrolabe make far better time servers.
-But Obelisk sets itself from the NIST WWVB signal with enough accuracy to make a competely serviceable desk clock.
+O-2, which is a stratum-0 GPS-disciplined mantel clock with a chip-scale cesium atomic clock, Obelisk may not be useful as a reference clock for an NTP server.
+You will find evidence in this repository that I am experimenting with using wwvbtool to generate both GPS (NMEA) and PPS reference clocks.

 The current options applied to wwvbtool in the timeservice init script cause the clock to set itself as soon as it receives a correct frame from